 Click here to read our Tips for Visiting Ocean Park with Kids to learn how best to avoid the crowds.

 The Big Buddha

 Visiting the Tian Tan Buddha on Lantau Island always features on people’s Hong Kong bucket lists.
-More commonly known as the ‘Big Buddha’, a daytrip over to see this famous landmark makes for a fun adventure with the kids.
+More commonly known as the ‘Big Buddha’, taking the cable car over to see this famous landmark is one of the best things to do in Hong Kong.

-Read more about Visiting the Big Buddha in Hong Kong with Kids here.
+Click here to read more about Visiting the Big Buddha in Hong Kong.